Kaunas

 The city is the capital of Kaunas County, and the seat of the Kaunas city municipality and the Kaunas District Municipality.
 It is also the seat of the Roman Catholic Archdiocese of Kaunas.
-Kaunas is located at the confluence of the two largest Lithuanian rivers, the Nemunas and the Neris, and is near the Kaunas Reservoir, the largest body of water in the whole of Lithuania.
+Kaunas is located at the confluence of the two largest Lithuanian rivers, the Nemunas and the Neris, and is near the Kaunas Reservoir, the largest body of water in Lithuania.

-As defined by Eurostat, the population of Kaunas functional urban area, is estimated at 391,153 (as of 2021), while according to statistics of Kaunas territorial health insurance fund, there are 447,946 permanent inhabitants (as of 2022) in Kaunas and Kaunas district municipalities combined.
-Moreover, the tertiary education institutions of Kaunas attract thousands of students annually.
+As defined by Eurostat, the population of Kaunas functional urban area is estimated at 391,153 (as of 2021), while according to statistics of Kaunas territorial health insurance fund there are 447,946 permanent inhabitants (as of 2022) in Kaunas and Kaunas district municipalities combined.
+In addition, the tertiary education institutions of Kaunas attract thousands of students annually.